cutie/dagr/README.md

 ### FAQ
-Will I be banned from deviantArt if I use dAgr?
+Will I be banned from deviantArt if I use dagr.py?
 Not likely.
-However, dAgr could be blocked at any time.
+However, dagr.py could be blocked at any time.
 If you want to be sure your main account isn't banned, use a disposable account and a proxy.

 The deviantArt page says a deviant has 145 deviations but the program can only find 139!
 Sometimes deviantArt reports the wrong number of deviations in a gallery.
 This is because you can submit deviations exclusively to a group without having it show up in your gallery.

-Why does the program not run or produce an error message when I run it?
-Be sure you have installed the Microsoft .NET Framework 3.5 or above or are running Windows Vista or above.

 Why can I not download mature deviations?
 You must use a deviantArt account that is able to view such deviations, and has "Show Deviations with Mature Content" enabled under Settings > Browsing.